-When considering nutrition, prior to the event it would be recommended to have a large meal before you set off to get all your calories in.
-Consuming sufficient amounts of carbohydrates two-three days prior to the event will ensure you will increase the amount of glycogen stored in the body providing longer lasting energy throughout the challenge.
+Before the event, have a large meal to get all your calories in.
+Consuming sufficient amounts of carbohydrates two-three days prior to the event will ensure you will increase the amount of glycogen stored in the body.
+This will help provide longer lasting energy throughout the challenge.

-Small and frequent meals may be recommended to aid with muscle recovery throughout the day.
-However it is essential to have healthy food full of slow release carbohydrates and protein rather than a quick source of energy (sweets).
+Eat small and frequent meals to aid with muscle recovery throughout the day.
+It’s essential to have healthy food full of slow release carbohydrates and protein rather than a quick source of energy (sweets).
 An example for healthy snacks throughout the day would be pasta, nuts, raisins, sandwiches.

-Adventure Travel’s Three Peaks Challenge training plan has been designed by students from the BSc Personal Training course at the University of Wales Trinity Saint David.
+Adventure Travel’s Three Peaks Challenge training plan is designed by students from the BSc Personal Training course at the University of Wales Trinity Saint David.
 You can find out more about the course by following this link.